sevas/sevas.github.io-src/_posts/euroscipy2010/2010-11-27-euroscipy2010-lightning-talks.md

 > Why and when did you leave matlab and labview?

-The speaker did not left matlab.
+The speaker did not leave matlab.
 Only the *"nightmare"* (sic) that is Labview.

 > If you get a binary vendor DLL, why not use ctypes ?